Supercharge your Android phone with Avast Cleanup

 Press the Ctrl + Shift + Esc buttons on your keyboard simultaneously.

-Choose an open app or process running on the drive that you want to scan.
-Then click End task to force the program to quit.
+Select the open app or process running on the drive you want to scan.
+Click End task to force the program to quit.

 While your Task Manager is open, you should also check your disk usage percentage, which is shown in the Disk column.
 This number should remain under 20%.
 If you consistently find it hovering close to 100%, you need to identify the disk usage issue and fix it.